 If any of these organisations are located outside Australia, you expressly consent to us disclosing your personal information to those organisations.
-We take reasonable steps to ensure that each organisation that we disclose your personal information to is committed to protecting your privacy and complies with the Australian Privacy Principles, or is subject to a law or scheme that is at least substantially similar to the way in which the Australian Privacy Principles protect information.
+We take reasonable steps to ensure that each organisation that we disclose your personal information to is committed to protecting your privacy and complies with the Australian Privacy Principles or is subject to a law or scheme that is at least substantially similar to the way in which the Australian Privacy Principles protect information.
 By providing your personal information to HACSU, you consent to us transferring your personal information to such other organisations.

 How HACSU holds personal information

-Wherever reasonably practicable HACSU holds electronic personal information on data servers that are owned and controlled by HACSU in Australia.
+Wherever reasonably practicable, we hold electronic personal information on data servers that are owned and controlled by us, in Australia.
 The data servers are password protected and login secured.
-However, by providing personal information to HACSU you consent to your information being stored and processed on a data server or data servers (e.g. cloud services) owned by a third party or third parties that may be located outside of Australia.
+However, by providing personal information to HACSU you consent to your information being stored and processed on a data server or data servers (eg cloud services) owned by a third party or third parties that may be located outside of Australia.

-Wherever reasonably practicable HACSU holds physical personal information in access controlled premises.
-When HACSU no longer requires your personal information for a specific purpose and we are not required to keep it to comply with any laws, we will take such steps as are reasonable in the circumstances to destroy your personal information or to ensure that the information is de-identified.
+Wherever reasonably practicable HACSU holds physical personal information in access-controlled premises.
+When we no longer need your personal information for a specific purpose and we are not required to keep it to comply with any laws, we will take such steps as are reasonable in the circumstances to destroy your personal information or to ensure that the information is de-identified.